reasn/autonomous-startups/README.md

 Soon, AI agents will run SaaS startups end-to-end—faster and at a fraction of the cost.
 I'm assembling the team to make this happen.

-If you have strategic and operational GTM experience, write me: [me@alexthiel.de](mailto:me@alexthiel.de)
+If you have strategic and operational GTM experience, or capital strategy experience, write me: [me@alexthiel.de](mailto:me@alexthiel.de)

 ---

+## I. Introduction

-I’ve spent most of my career building early-stage startups—as CTO, taking companies from 0 to Series B. A few months doing nothing but talking, thinking, and research made clear: We've reached a threshold where AI can't just support humans building tools, it allows building a system that *build the company itself*.
+I've spent most of my career building early-stage startups—as CTO, taking companies from 0 to Series B. A few months doing nothing but talking, thinking, and research made clear: We've reached a threshold where AI can't just support humans building tools, it allows building a system that *builds the company itself*.

 **Elegant Swarm is that system.
 Agents do the work.
 People step in only when needed.**